Special applications, and tips & tricks

 - Python and Jupyter – Python is a versatile scripting language (often used by data scientists); Jupyter is a sort of interactive web-based user environment

 Additional packages available from MRAN; can be installed centrally upon request.
+You are also able to install packages on your own in user space.

 Machine learning and big data